 Prescription Drug Addiction Treatment

 Many medications prescribed by doctors have highly addictive properties.
-It is not uncommon for a patient that is prescribed these medications to become addicted to the effect produced by the drug.
+It is not uncommon for a patient that is prescribed these medications become addicted to the effect produced by the drug.
 These medications are used to help someone who is suffering from pain or a mental health diagnosis, such as severe anxiety.
 Yet what starts out as a way to relieve a person’s ailments becomes something more – a new way to escape from life.
+If you’re in this situation or know someone who is, our prescription drug addiction treatment at Clearbrook can help.

 Drug Use with Good Intentions